Notes and Lab¶

 - What data is being sent (aka Form Data)?

 - Now log in.
 Clear your Network data right before clicking "Login".
-Again, what is happening when you login?
+Again, what is happening when you login?- Can you find the HTTP POST request?

 - Where is it sending to (aka Request Url)?